jszmajda/tofu/README.md

 ### Configuration

-The application reads AWS credentials from the `.aws/credentials` file in your home directory.
+The application reads AWS credentials from either the AWS CLI (using `aws configure export-credentials`), or the `.aws/credentials` file in your home directory.
 Ensure this file is properly configured with your AWS access key and secret key.

 ### Common Use Cases